 At Our Lady of Sion School we encourage students to achieve in every aspect of their lives.

 Although we are selective, our students come from a wide range of different backgrounds.
 Academic work is, of course, a core value, but equipping students with the skills required to foster and enable independent study and a thirst for lifelong learning are paramount.

-Our curriculum is broad.
+Our curriculum is broad and we offer numerous opportunities to extend and develop a student’s interests beyond the curriculum.
 The Learning Support Department works closely with all the academic departments to aid students to achieve their full potential, both SEND and the More Able.
-We offer numerous opportunities to extend and develop a student’s interests beyond the curriculum.

 The School reports and tracks all students’ academic achievements and attitudes to learning.
 Grade sheets are issued half termly and full reports at the end of each term as appropriate.
 Each individual student’s needs and development are considered, with regular discussion and agreed appropriate solutions